 The biomedical model of investigation is based on the guiding principle of reductionism and the elucidation of molecular mechanisms to intervene at a targeted level.
 The emphasis on double-blinding, strict placebo-control, and randomisation, is predicated upon the presuppositions and assumptions that have to be met if a trial is to have strong internal validity, i.e., to be confident that the intervention caused the outcome.
 This reflects a primary purpose of the model: testing drug interventions.
 In this model, a compound is designed with a specific pharmacokinetic and pharmacodynamic profile to have a targeted effect on a specific aspect of physiological function, e.g. ACE-inhibitors inhibit the angiotensin-converting enzyme, in turn lowering blood pressure.
 A single compound, acting on a specific pathway, for a specific outcome.

-The full gamut of characteristics for an RCT with strong internal validity is thought of as an absolute, when the reality is that randomised trials exist on a continuum from purely explanatory (the biomedical RCT) to pragmatic (used often in the bio-psycho-social model) (5).
+The full gamut of characteristics for an RCT with strong internal validity is thought of as an absolute, when the reality is that randomised trials exist on a continuum from purely explanatory [the biomedical RCT] to pragmatic [used often in the bio-psycho-social model] (5).
 Pragmatic trials emphasis ‘external validity’, are by definition unblinded, and conducted under real-life conditions.
-The double-blinded, placebo-controlled randomised trial emphasis is internal validity, with the desire for strong adherence to these design conditions to result in more confident demonstrable causality: A causes B. This design does not always adequately translate the effect of a single nutrient on a single endpoint into an accurate reflection of the effect of a complex food matrix of multiple constituents, and an overall diet pattern, on multifactorial disease processes.
+The double-blinded, placebo-controlled randomised trial emphasis is internal validity, with the desire for strong adherence to these design conditions to result in more confident demonstrable causality: A causes B. This design does not always adequately translate the effect of a single nutrient on a single endpoint into an accurate reflection of the effect of a complex food matrix of multiple dietary constituents, and an overall diet pattern, on multifactorial disease processes.

-Notwithstanding this complexity, the biomedical model has been superimposed onto nutrition: examining an isolated compound on a specific biomarker of a disease or aspect of physiological function, to determine whether that relationship may be causative of the outcome.
+Notwithstanding this complexity, the biomedical model has been superimposed onto nutrition.
+Often, this leads to RCTs examining an isolated compound on a specific biomarker of a disease or aspect of physiological function, to determine whether that relationship may be causal.
 And while this approach is certainly not redundant, it can lack context: both the wider context of diet patterns as a whole, and the context that modern non-communicable diseases are not diseases of isolated nutrient deficiency.
 The discovery of micronutrients and their association with specific disease states served public health nutrition well during periods where single-nutrient deficiency diseases with short latency periods were commonplace, helping to eradicate these conditions from the populace.
-However, there are now clear limitations to triumphing reductionism, and the principle that all disease can be distilled down to a single primary source through molecular biology, as an investigative imperative for diet-disease relationships.
+However, there are now clear limitations to triumphing reductionism and the principle that all disease can be distilled down to a single primary source through molecular biology, as an investigative imperative for diet-disease relationships.

 Another issue for preconditions of RCT validity is the relationship between research bias, and blinding.
 Double-blinding is another practical impossibility in most nutrition interventions, given studies require specific instructions to be given by the interventionists, followed by the participants, and then require adherence to the intervention.
 The diets of participants will change, including in the control group if the researchers don’t ensure the control group are unaware they are in a comparative study.
 An excellent example of addressing this issue in nutrition science is the Lyon Diet-Heart Study (6), where neither the intervention nor control group knew they were being compared to another group.

 The final presupposition underpinning internal validity in an explanatory RCT is that the intervention is clearly defined compared to a placebo.
-This is easily achievable for drug trials, because the intervention is not a compound habitually consumed and easily compared to nothing: a placebo.
-In nutrition, there is no ’nutrient-free state’ (7).
-Even if a supplement trial compared a supplemental nutrient to a placebo of ’nothing’, the placebo group would still likely have intake of that nutrient through diet alone to a level at least around the recommended daily intake.
+This is easily achievable for drug trials, because the intervention is not a compound habitually consumed, and is easily compared to a zero exposure: a placebo.
+In nutrition, there is no ‘nutrient-free state’ (7).
+Even if a supplement trial compared a supplemental nutrient to a placebo of ‘nothing’, the placebo group would still likely have intake of that nutrient through diet alone to a level at least around the recommended daily intake.
 The reality is that there is no real placebo for food.

 2) The explanatory biomedical RCT better informs the hierarchy of medical evidence

-In this model, because the effect of the compound is typically quite pronounced, trials can use smaller numbers of subjects and demonstrate that the effect is not by chance.
+In the biomedical model, because the effect of the compound is typically quite pronounced, trials can use smaller numbers of subjects and still demonstrate that the effect is not by chance.
+Because a drug – taken once a day – is easy to administer, intervention trials can also be conducted with thousands of participants over a number of years, yielding substantial statistical power.
 With one specific compound and a placebo, randomisation and blinding is straightforward.
-The scientific desire for reproducibility is easily achieved, and a large effect size can ultimately be deduced in a meta-analysis, with a confident conclusion on efficacy.
+The scientific desire for reproducibility is easily achieved, and a large effect size can ultimately be deduced in a meta-analysis, with a confident conclusion on efficacy for the intervention.

 They key point here is that the hierarchy of nutrition evidence is always a composite, a lens through which to view a total body of evidence, but without considering RCTs and meta-analyses of RCTs impeachable merely due to their historic position in the hierarchy of evidence.
 Assessment of evidence in nutrition is always dependent on multiple lines of evidence.
 In Part 2 of this essay, we’ll discuss the issue of incorrect assumptions that are commonly made in respect of RCTs and causation, and finish with the issue of favouring a type of design for evidence, over the true scientific process of evaluation that incorporates “interpretation, synthesis, and extrapolation, and to draw wide-ranging conclusions” (10).